haotianxia/VolleyStats/README.md

 ## Classifying Sets

-We've added a new feature that classifies sets.
+We've added new features that identify if the opposite is at the back or front row and classify sets eventually.
 To use it:

 1. In `full_version_set_classifier.py`, change the directory to the folder where you stored the ball path.
 2. Run `python3 full_version_set_classifier.py`.